LedLoaf/Soldier-Survival/README.md

-Soldier--Survival
+Soldier: Survival
 =================

-Isometric game developing by 34fun team.
+Isometric game creating by 34fun team for Software Engineering classes on University of Science and Technology in Cracow, Poland.